frslabs/vidus-ios/README.md

 ![version](https://img.shields.io/badge/version-v2.1.0-blue)

 The Vidus SDK comes with a set of screens and configurations to record live video of customers.
-Each of the recording options in the SDK are called nodes which can be configured by developers.
+Each of the recording options in the SDK are called nodes which can be configured by developers.Vidus is supporting English and Hindi languages.

 You can find the release history at [Changelog](CHANGELOG.md)